jianliu10/jianliu.github.io/_posts/2008-12-20-s3-AcomSecurity-SecureChannel.md

 categories: tech security
 ---

-The document describes the design, program and implementation of secure channel communication in Acom software suite comprising of Java/C++/Web applications.
+I was tasked to design, program and implement secure channels in Acom software suite comprised of 20+ Java/C++/Web applications.
+This presentation was written upon the successful completion and production of my development work.

 {% for i in (1..50) %}